 2. Leverage Technology

 Advanced technologies like IoT sensors, AI analytics, and automated reporting tools can enhance compliance monitoring.
 These technologies allow organisations to detect anomalies in real time, automate alerts, and ensure continuous oversight.
+Using SNMP monitoring can further help in managing the health of the network hardware that supports these safety systems.

 3. Regular Audits and Inspections

 Scheduled audits and inspections help identify potential compliance gaps before they become critical issues.
 Combining these with real-time monitoring ensures a two-pronged approach to safety.
+Remote health and safety patrols allow for these audits to take place virtually, reducing the need for on-site personnel.

 4. Training & Awareness